Consumer Information (ABA Required Disclosures)

 This page offers links to increase the ease with which prospective students may access the Consumer Information required by the American Bar Association Section on Legal Education and Admissions to the Bar Standard 509.
 You can access a copy of our complete Standard 509 Information Report here.

-St. Mary’s School of Law is accredited by the American Bar Association (ABA) and is a member of the Association of American Law Schools.
+St. Mary’s School of Law is accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association and is a member of the Association of American Law Schools.

 American Bar Association

 The St. Mary’s University School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.